Why you should watch this sci-fi escape room thriller on Amazon Prime

-A baffled man wakes up in a windowless metal chamber with no memory of arriving.
-His only friend is a sarcastic robot guard.
-He wants to break out of the prison cell, very weird things happen and, by the third scene, you'll probably experience déjà vu from the day you watched Ex Machina or Moon.
+A baffled man wakes in a windowless metal chamber with no memory of arriving.
+His only friend?
+A sarcastic robot guard.
+He wants to break out of the prison cell, very weird things happen, and by the third scene, you'll probably experience deja vu from the day you watched Ex Machina or Moon.

 Yes, 2016's Infinity Chamber -- currently streaming on Amazon Prime -- essentially follows everyone's favorite "mysterious sci-fi movie" template.
 There's a foreboding backdrop, clear integration of humanity and technology and an intelligent protagonist who appears to be the voice of reason while grappling with a curious dilemma.